brettcannon/python-launcher/README.md

 ### `py` (any version)

 1. Use `${VIRTUAL_ENV}/bin/python` immediately if available
-1. Use `.venv/bin/python` immediately if available
+1. Use `.venv/bin/python` if available in the current working directory or any of its parent directories
 1. If the first argument is a file path ...
    1. Check for a shebang
    1. If shebang path starts with `/usr/bin/python`, `/usr/local/bin/python`,